BioCleanersBioCleaners

 Who pays for biohazard or crime scene cleanup in Billings?

 In most cases homeowners insurance covers biohazard remediation when the event is a covered peril — open a claim before cleanup begins, and the cleanup company can usually bill your adjuster directly.
-If the event was a violent crime, Montana's Montana Crime Victims Compensation Program (up to $25,000) may also help — contact the program to verify cleanup coverage.
+If the event was a violent crime, Montana's Montana Crime Victims Compensation Program may also help — contact the program to verify cleanup coverage.

 Does Montana victim compensation cover cleanup costs?